freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 * Manually connecting to a server using Steams browser protocol (`steam://connect/127.0.0.1:27015`) outside the game while it's not running yet or has _just_ been started before

-You can increase chances by starting CS2 and before it has fully initialized, doing one of the above.
+You can increase chances by starting CS2 and, before it has fully initialized, doing one of the above.

 ## Solution